 The original scrapbooks, from which these scrapbooks are reproduced, belong to the collection MSS 15, The Quincy Porter Papers, held in the Irving S. Gilmore Music Library at Yale University.
 The photocopies were donated to the NEC Archives by Ken Crilly from the Gilmore Music Library in June 2006.

-Access to the Quincy Porter Collection is granted by the Archivist.
+Access to the Quincy Porter Papers is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.

 All copyrights to materials in these scrapbooks belong to Yale University.
 Permission to publish must be requested through the Irving S. Gilmore Music Library at Yale.